 What's Been Happening

-Many aspects of YEARBOOK have changed for 2023.
+Many aspects of YEARBOOK have changed for 2024.
 We continue with a new lineup which changed in October 2022.
-The current lineup features Todd Samaritani on guitars and vocals, Bill Uhler on Bass and Vocals, Joe Salem on Keyboards and Vocals, and Rob Johnston on Drums and Vocals.
+The current lineup features Todd Samaritani on guitars and vocals, Dean Koers on Bass and Vocals, Joe Salem on Keyboards and Vocals, Keith Parker on Guitar and vocals, and Rob Johnston on Drums and Vocals.

 The Song list has changed with the addition of many requested favorites including Pink Floyd, Chicago, More Beatles, ELO, Grand Funk Railroad Roxy Music, Paul McCartney , Billy Joel , Alan Parsons ,and many more.
 Many of the song additions are additions based on e-mails and Web site requests received this year.